This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Set a 3-quart Instant Pot to medium Sauté and line a plate with a paper towel.
-Add the pancetta and cook, stirring occasionally until crisp, about 5 minutes.
-Remove the pancetta with a slotted spoon and transfer to the plate.
+• Set a 3-quart Instant Pot to medium Sauté.
+Add the pancetta and cook, stirring occasionally, until crisp, about 5 minutes.
+Use a slotted spoon to transfer the pancetta to a paper towel lined plate.

-• Add the sage, chopped carrots, celery, onions, cumin, salt, and pepper to the pot and cook, stirring occasionally, until the vegetables have softened, about 5 minutes.
-Add the butternut squash and chicken broth.
+• Add the sage, carrot, celery, onion, cumin, salt, and pepper to the pot.
+Cook, stirring occasionally, until the vegetables soften, about 5 minutes.
+Stir in the butternut squash and chicken broth.

 • Use an immersion blender to puree the soup until smooth.
-Stir in cream and top with crispy pancetta.
+Stir in the cream and top with the reserved pancetta.

 • Serve hot.